Soren govt wins confidence vote amid walkout by BJP MLAs | Politics

 - India

-The Jharkhand Assembly on Monday passed the confidence motion tabled by Chief Minister Hemant Soren amid a walkout staged by BJP legislators.
+The Hemant Soren government in Jharkhand on Monday won the confidence vote in the Assembly by a comfortable margin, helping the politically-savvy tribal leader consolidate his hold over the state despite fears that his MLAs would be poached to bring down the JMM-led regime.

-As many as 48 MLAs voted in favour of the confidence motion in the 81-member Assembly.
+As many as 48 MLAs voted in favour of the confidence motion in the 81-member Assembly -- 29 of the JMM, 15 of the Congress, one each of RJD, NCP and CPIML(L) and an Independent – even as the opposition BJP-led NDA walked out of the House.

-Speaking during the one-day special session, Soren said the need for trust vote was felt as BJP was ''attempting to destabilise democratically elected governments'' in non-BJP ruled states, including Jharkhand.
+Speaking during the special session, Soren said the need for the trust vote was felt as the BJP was ''attempting to destabilise democratically elected governments'' in non-BJP-ruled states, including Jharkhand.

-He alleged that the BJP was trying to create a ''civil war-like situation in country by fuelling riots to win elections''.
+''Uncertainty had been prevailing in the state since August 25 after the media reported that the ECI has sent its recommendation to governor (over BJP's petition seeking Soren's disqualification as MLA in an office-of-profit case).
+But the governor is still silent. ''An UPA delegation met him urging him to clear the air.
+He assured them that there will be clarity in two-three days.
+Thereafter, he went to Delhi through the backdoor,'' the CM claimed.

+Soren, who still faces the threat of disqualification on the basis of the purported EC advisory to the Governor, had ring-fenced his MLAs by flying them down to neighbouring Congress-ruled Chhattisgarh.
+The worried leader, however, decided to face up to his challenges as the uncertainty over the crisis prolonged, by coming up with the vote of confidence proposal and flying in his legislators Sunday night.
+Analysts felt that though passage of the motion would help him consolidate politically, especially as he could not embark on a public outreach programme building on Monday's victory.
+The failure of the governor to put him on the mat in the office-of-profit case, too, is seen as concession that the political fall-out of removing a popularly elected tribal chief minister could be negative for the BJP.
+The Jharkhand leader alleged that the saffron party was trying to create a ''civil war-like situation in country by fuelling riots to win elections''.
+His government faced 'bandh' and protests on Monday over the alleged rape and murder of two girls in Dumka in the sensitive Santhal Parganas region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)